Realtors start construction in Gurugram, waiting for permission in Noida, Gr. Noida

 NAREDCO-Uttar Pradesh President R K Arora said the construction will start soon in Noida and Greater Noida after securing permission from the development authorities.
 However, he said a lot of migrant workers might want to go to their native places as the central government has given permission for the same.

 Arora, the CMD of Supertech group, said the industry is facing a huge liquidity issue and requested the government to address it at the earliest to protect the sector, which contributes immensely to the country's GDP and generates huge employments.
-US-based Hines MD Amit Dewan said the construction has started in its joint venture housing project with realty firm Conscient in Gurugram, Haryana with existing labour force.
+US-based Hines India MD and country head Amit Diwan said the construction has started in its joint venture housing project with realty firm Conscient in Gurugram, Haryana with existing labour force.

 Signature Global, which is into affordable housing, has started work in its projects at Gurugram and Karnal in Haryana.
 ATS group MD Getamber Anand said the work has not yet started in Noida and Greater Noida.
 He said many labourers want to go back to their native places.